gia-guar/Face-Gan/README.md

 ## OBSERVATIONS
-- both GANSs doesn't seem to be able to converge even after days of training.
+- both GANSs don't seem to be able to converge even after days of training.
 This may be due to the size of the dataset
 - gan 1 permorms overall better
-- the generator can't generalize different faces, only one.
-This means that the input noise should have bigger dimension (*not sure, investivage*)

 ## TO DO LIST
 - [x] try with bigger dataset available at https://drive.google.com/drive/folders/1-5oQoEdAecNTFr8zLk5sUUvrEUN4WHXa